staceyjf/Postcheck-front/README.md

 - A secured API to add new suburb and postcode combinations.
 - Some form of persistence (a database).
 - Testing for service layers.

-This is the demo front end to showcase some of the functionalities.

 ## Planning